-- 3.1 Allocations to asset classes other than equities and government bonds (eg corporate bonds, private equity and property) offer the Fund other forms of risk premia (eg additional solvency risk/illiquidity risk). - 3.2 Diversification across asset classes and asset types will tend to reduce the volatility of the overall Fund return. - 3.3 In general, allocations to bonds are made to achieve additional diversification.
-However, for a number of those scheme employers with mature liabilities, the Fund does pursue a bond driven liability based strategy.
+- 3.1 Allocations to asset classes other than equities and government bonds (eg corporate bonds, private equity and property) offer GMPF other forms of risk premia (eg additional solvency risk/illiquidity risk). - 3.2 Diversification across asset classes and asset types will tend to reduce the volatility of the overall GMPF return. - 3.3 In general, allocations to bonds are made to achieve additional diversification.
+However, for a number of those scheme employers with mature liabilities, a bond allocation may have other benefits such as liability hedging.

-Management strategies
+4. Management strategies

-- 4.1 Passive management provides low cost exposure to equities and bonds and is especially attractive in efficient markets. - 4.2 Active managers can add value over the long-term, particularly in relatively inefficient markets and the Fund believes that by following a rigorous approach it is possible to identify managers who are likely to add value. - 4.3 The Fund believes that the case for value investing is compelling, but that it may result in prolonged periods of over and underperformance in comparison to a style neutral approach. - 4.4 Active managers are expensive and fees should be aligned to the interests of the Fund rather than performance of the market. - 4.5 Active management performance should be monitored over multi-year rolling cycles and assessed to confirm that the original investment process on appointment is being delivered and that continued appointment is appropriate. - 4.6 Employing a range of management styles can reduce the volatility of overall Fund returns but can also reduce overall outperformance.
+- 4.1 Passive management provides low cost exposure to equities and bonds and is especially attractive in highly researched markets. - 4.2 Active managers can add value over the longterm, particularly in relatively under researched markets and by following a rigorous approach it is possible to identify managers who are likely to add value. - 4.3 The case for value investing is compelling, but it may result in prolonged periods of over and underperformance in comparison to a style neutral approach. - 4.4 The fees paid to active managers should be aligned to the interests of GMPF rather than performance of the market, thereby ensuring the delivery of value for money to GMPF. - 4.5 Active management performance should be monitored over multi-year rolling cycles and assessed to confirm that the original investment process on appointment is being delivered and that continued appointment is appropriate. - 4.6 Employing a range of management styles can reduce the volatility of GMPF's overall returns but can also reduce overall outperformance.